Cheese Lover? 30 Cheesy Foods to Add to Your MenuArticle posted in: Nutrisystem

 Americans love their cheese.
 The United States Department of Agriculture estimates that people in the U.S. increased their consumption of cheese in the last four decades from about 11 pounds per person per year to about 33.5 pounds, particularly Italian-style cheeses such as mozzarella, Parmesan and provolone.
 Cheesy foods are the ultimate guilty pleasure.

 But it doesn’t have to be a guilt-ridden indulgence.
 Cheesy foods can be an excellent source of calcium, which is vital for strong bones and teeth.
 But it can also be bad because cheese is a pretty serious source of fat and calories.
 That’s probably why, when you’re trying to lose weight, cheese doesn’t often make it to the menu.

 But on Nutrisystem, you don’t have to give up cheese.
-In fact, you have the option of 30 different meal ideas—from breakfast to snacks—whose first, last or middle name is cheese.
+In fact, you have the option of 30 different meal ideas—from breakfasts to snacks—whose first, last or middle name is cheese.

 Check out 30 of our cheesy foods that are sure to satisfy all of your cheesy cravings:

 Cheesy foods to start your day?
 You bet!
 This Breakfast Burrito is so delicious and tastes better than the option at the drive-thru.
 It’s stuffed with cheesy scrambled eggs, black beans, mozzarella and bell peppers.
 It clocks in at 200 calories, but with all this hearty flavor, it’s sure to satisfy you right up until lunch time.